 No - credit unions are for everyone.
 One of the main objectives of a credit union is: "The training and education of the members in the wise use of money and in the management of their financial affairs."

 While not all are able to provide a structured programme about budgeting or debt management, all are involved in helping to improve the financial literacy of their members (we're proud the MSE Charity is able to help fund some of these projects).

-Projects which may be available include budgeting accounts, where you pay in a fixed amount each week or month to pay agreed household bills on your behalf.
-Or it can be 'benefits direct accounts', where your benefits are paid directly to the credit union and you can withdraw cash needed for day-to-day spending.
+Projects can include budgeting accounts, where you pay in a fixed amount each week or month to pay agreed household bills on your behalf, or 'benefits direct accounts', where your benefits are paid directly to the credit union and you can withdraw cash needed for day-to-day spending.

 Credit unions offer savings and loans.
 But some offer current accounts and even mortgages

 Most credit unions don’t offer table-topping rates for larger loans or savings - but some do, so it's always worth checking.
-And by putting money in there, you’re helping others in your community too.
+And by putting money in a credit union, you’re helping others in the community too.

 If you’re after top-paying savings, first compare what the credit union's offering to the accounts in the Top Savings guide.

 Similarly, if you have a good credit score, it's worth checking out the best buys in the cheap loans guide.
-The market-leading rates are at historic lows, so check if the high street can help you out in our Cheap Loans guides or use our loan calculator.
+Rates are at historic lows, so check if the high street can help you out in our Cheap Loans guides or use our loan calculator.

 Most credit unions come into their own for loans of smaller amounts, under £3,000.
 Many people who borrow these amounts would otherwise only be able to resort to doorstep lending or payday loans as an alternative.
 Compared to those, credit unions have halos.
 See the loans section below for more info.